 The course is rigorously assessed.
 Further details of assessment are contained in individual subject guides that are provided to enrolled students.|

 Applied Pathophysiology is a pre-requisite subject for the Graduate Certificate in Nursing Practice.
 Students that successfully complete this subject and associated assessment may be eligible for credit into the Graduate Certificate in Nursing Practice.
 Credit into the Graduate Certificate in Nursing

 Students that successfully complete the Graduate Certificate in Nursing Practice may apply for entry into the Master of Advanced Nursing Practice.

 Students may also be interested in:

-Two scholarships/awards of $7,500 each will be awarded to the two top performing students in the subject Applied Pathophysiology who are enrolled in the Graduate Certificate of Nursing Practice 2018 and not in receipt of a Commonwealth Supported Place.
+Two scholarships will be awarded to the two top performing students in the subject Applied Pathophysiology who are enrolled in the Graduate Certificate of Nursing Practice 2018 and not in receipt of a Commonwealth Supported Place.

 STUDENT ORIENTATION FOR 2018

 Save the Date: Wednesday 6 December 2017

 Medical Building, Level 3, Room 312, ESJ King Theatre